Botswana safari and Mozambique beach break

 Fabulous barely scratches the surface of this tailor made fortnight in Botswana and Mozambique.
 Starting from Victoria Falls you’ll fly to both of Botswana’s wildlife abundant hot spots - the Okavango Delta and Chobe National Park – before departing for a beach break on the Indian Ocean.

-Untouched, luxurious and absolutely unforgettable; this two week safari and beach tour promises the best of all worlds with canoe rides, game drives and guided bush walks adding to the adventure of exploring in southern Africa.
+Luxurious and absolutely unforgettable, this two week safari and beach tour promises the best of all worlds with canoe rides, game drives and guided bush walks adding to the adventure of exploring in southern Africa.